 Miller/Howard utilizes the services of proxy voting vendor(s) for the facilitation of electronic voting of ballots, records retention, and accessing research reports and recommendations.
-We seek research and recommendations that are in alignment with our ESG goals, including those that reflect our commitments as a signatory to the United Nations Principles for Responsible Investment.
+We seek research and recommendations aligned with our financial and governance goals, including those reflecting our commitment as a signatory to the United Nations Principles for Responsible Investment.

-We affirm each ballot, ensuring that voting decisions are in what we believe are the best interests of the shareholder and in alignment with our policies and objectives.
+We affirm each ballot, ensuring that voting decisions are in what we believe are the best interests of our clients and in alignment with our policies and objectives.